mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 A question arises, is it less valueable in later iterations?
 Different stokes probably.

-#####  LINKING TO ANCHORS TO AFFORDENCES

-Thus affordances in the learning design can be viewed in this frame as a catching point for these anchors [@hopwood_agency_2022].
-An effective learning environment provides a sea bed with many rocks (affordances) for warping anchors (volitional acts of participant agency to transform learning) [@aagaard_teacher_2022].
-TADS and the associated metaphor of warping anchors is normally applied in settings of group action.

-To aid learners agency, designers notice existing paths of participants and add explicit anchor points and make them visible to learners.
-The process is on-going and mutual.
-Additionally, this work happens in an facilitated environment.
-Design decisions server to clarify common problems areas, thus making the water clearer to better see anchor points.
-The job of the designer is in part to identify the causes of turbulence and thus create support in a sheltered space of a harbour.

-#### AN EMERGING TENSION  - Is nurturing agency by creating space for emergent practices sustainable for ongoing iterations?
+##### AN EMERGING QUESTION  - Is nurturing agency by creating space for emergent practices sustainable for ongoing iterations?
+How much of the learnign design can/should be transferred to other settings.

 Is it a negative thinkg that later participants have less opportunity for transformative agency?

 Also - A personal refection while I love this aspect, but others can find it stressful.
-Differnt strokes.
+Different strokes.

 <!--
 NEEDED: MORE SYNTHESIS / DISCUSSION ON Instrumental agency, TRANFORMATIONAL AGENCY AND AUTHORIAL AGENCY IN LINE WITH PREVIOUS WORK ON METHODOLOGY. -->

-INTEGRATE SOME OF THISL INTO THE SECTIONS OR THE DISCUSSION ABOVE ON HARBOURS.
+INTEGRATE SOME OF THIS INTO THE SECTIONS OR THE DISCUSSION ABOVE ON HARBOURS.

 As a learning designer, design decisions to create a sheltered harbour, increase the instrumental agency of learners allowing them to experience a feeling of control over their creative process.